linus/greg/README.md

     id = fluffy.generate();
 ### Config

-Change the props on the config object:

-    const fluffy = require("fluffy-ids");
-    fluffy.config.separator = "~";
+on the exported object we have some function to change the inner config of the generator:

-- `maxCount` - the max number to precede the id (as in 55-fluffy-mushroom-dancing-happily)
+ - `setMaxCount` - set the max number to precede the id (as in 55-fluffy-mushroom-dancing-happily)
-- `separator` -  the separator between each word. defaults to "-"
+- `setSeparator` -  set the separator between each word. defaults to "-"
-- `withNumber` - defaults to `true`, if `false` removes the number at the start of the id (as in fluffy-mushroom-dancing-happily)
-- `isShort` - defaults to `false`, if `true` removes the verb and adverb from the id (as in 55-fluffy-mushroom)
+- `setMode` - defaults to `vanilla`.
-- `funMode` - defaults to `false`, if `true` uses only animals for the noun and only encouraging words for the adjective (as in 11-stunning-mandrill-killed-eventually).
+    - `fun` uses only animals for the noun and only encouraging-words for the adjective (as in 11-stunning-mandrill-killed-eventually).
+    - `dino` produce ids of the form: `<prefix>-<dino>` (as in rabbi-achillobator).
+- `setTemplate` - set a custom template for the generator. this function expects an array of string, each string will be transformed to one of the words in this category. the categories is as follow:
+    - `count` - a number from 2 to maxCount (100 by default)
+    - `noun` - a noun from all the nouns in english
+    - `verb` - a verb from all the verbs in english
+    - `adjective` - an adjective from all the adjectives in english
+    - `adverb` - an adverb from all the adverbs in english
+    - `animal` - an animal name from all the common animals
+    - `dinosaur` - a dinosaur name
+    - `encouraging_word` - an encouraging word
+    - `prefix` - a prefix like (e.g. mr, mme, lord, etc...)

-Please note that changing `withNumber`, `isShort`, `funMode` reduce the number of unique ids we can generate - mathematically speaking.
+Please note that changing the longer the template the more - mathematically speaking - we can generate uniques ids.

 ## Credits
 This is forked form [this](https://github.com/linus/greg) repo.